 "Technically applicable, since I'm functioning as forward observation and support, but as the ranking Primarius asset in the field I would probably be Sword-Lead.
 'Scott' will also work."

 Ginny had little interest in such specifics.
 "Are you ready yet?" she said edgily.

 "Soon.
 I see a tree I like the look of."

 Ron's voice came booming over the hiss of the radio.
 "For climbing or peeing?"

 "Keep it down, Ron, I can hear you just fine.
 And the tree will serve both purposes nicely."

-Godric's Hollow was a sort of quintessential British town: one- and two- story buildings with hedges, pine trees and low stone walls.
+Godric's Hollow was a sort of quintessential British town: one- and two- storey buildings with hedges, pine trees and low stone walls.
 The cottages crowded together along narrow streets lined with tall black lampposts.
 Cars were not allowed to park in the village proper, lending it an even more rustic appearance.
 The air was cool and more than a bit humid.
-The soil squished beneath Harry's shoes and the roads were strewn with deep puddles.
+The soil squished beneath Harry's shoes, and the roads were strewn with deep puddles.